LLNL/conduit/src/docs/sphinx/blueprint_o2mrelation.rst

  * Be of an *Object* type (*List* types are not allowed)
  * Contain at least one child that is a numeric leaf

-The numeric leaf/leaves of the *Node* must not be under any of the following paths, which all have special meanings and particular requirements when specified as part of an **o2mrelation**:
+The numeric leaf/leaves of the *Node* must not be under any of the following "meta component" paths, which all have special meanings and particular requirements when specified as part of an **o2mrelation**:

  * ``sizes``: An integer leaf that specifies the number "many" items associated with each "one" in the relationship.
  * ``offsets``: An integer leaf that denotes the start index of the "many" sequence for each "one" in the relationship.